kristinemlarson/gnssrefl/tests/use_cases/use_smm3.md

 there is quite a bit of spread in the northwest and northeast quadrants.
 That is because the reflection area is more complex (and maybe also reflecting off things that are not snow).

-The QC metrics indicate that almost all azimuths produce "good" retrievals:
+The QC metrics indicate that almost all azimuths produce "good" retrievals, but certainly the northern quadrants have much smaller amplitudes and peak to noise ratios (middle and bottom panel).
+At this particular site, we will use an azimuth mask recommended by the science team working at Summit Camp.

 <img src="smm3_qc.png" width="600" />